-Now it isn’t a prohibited or considered noxious weed in any state of Australia, but it is super hardy and aggressive and very very hard to get rid of because it spreads by leaf cuttings and under the ground by suckers, and it also makes a quite tuberous root.
+Now it isn’t a prohibited or considered noxious weed in any state of Australia, but it is super hardy and aggressive and very very hard to get rid of because it spreads by leaf cuttings and under the ground by suckers, and it also makes a quite tuberous root too.

 I moved into a rental years ago and it took me more than 6months to dig up and remove just a few solid metres of it.

-That is a very extreme example and I reckon it had been left to its own devices for decades before I moved in, but yeah, be sensible with this fella, and it you reckon you can’t, just choose something else.
+That is an extreme example and I reckon it had been left to its own devices for decades before I moved in, but yeah, be sensible with this fella, and it you reckon you can’t, just choose something else.